Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 You can also use the Digital Downloads App to bundle digital products with physical ones — for example, to offer an MP3 version of an album to everybody who bought a vinyl copy of it.

 There is a limit on the file size of products you can sell, but it’s a generous one — 5GB.
-This limit compares very favourably to other platforms — Wix, for example, limits downloadable product size to 1GB, BigCommerce to 512MB and Squarespace to 300MB.
+This limit compares very favourably to the limits imposed by other platforms — Wix, for example, caps downloadable product size at 1GB, BigCommerce at 512MB and Squarespace at 300MB.

-If 5GB is not enough for your needs, you can use third-party apps to host larger files, or use file sharing services like Dropbox to deliver them.
+If 5GB is not enough for your needs though, you can purchase a different Shopify app to host larger files, or use file sharing services like Dropbox to deliver them.

 Custom fields and file uploads